 Acquainting yourself with the art field is useful.
 For instance: price ranges for famous versus unknown artists, markup, bidding, and what your particular tastes are will assist you in selecting from the wide assortment you have available to you.

 When people are browsing online, what are some of the most searched for and perhaps purchased types of art?
-Many Internet shoppers seek these particular kinds of art such as:
+Many Internet shoppers seek these particular kinds of art:

 Other than personal preference, aesthetics, beauty, artist's fame or name, and investment value, a key feature to consider is price.
 Usually, the cost of art from an unknown artist is lower than fine art from a famous artist.